Rhys-Alexander/StoicBot/README.md

 # StoicBot
 AI chatbot that's tailored to respond with relatable stoic quotes depending on how you're feeling.

-### currently responds reliably to these feelings and categories:
+### Currently responds reliably to these feelings:

  - greetings
  - farewells